By Ariana Estes

 "Permanency does not necessarily mean adoption.
 Permanency can mean having a supportive and nurturing relationship with a family as that youth transitions into adulthood," says Neah King, Youth and Family Treatment Specialist.

 "Permanency means that a child has someone to call, even after they turn 18, to talk about their day, to ask questions like, 'How do I know when my chicken is cooked?' or 'I need to sign up for classes at the community college, can you help me make choices?'
-Permanency can mean making a strong connection that is lifelong," adds Laura Williams, Treatment Foster Care Program Supervisor.
+Permanency can mean making a strong connection that is lifelong," adds Laura Williams, Program Manager-Treatment Foster Care.

 This doesn’t mean that adoption through foster care is not a possibility.